-The CIO Council picked two winners of the 2007 Azimuth Award who couldn’t be more different.
-The federal executive chosen toiled in the government 34 years before retiring last December.
-The industry executive was a millionaire by the time he was 34, and now at 36, is leading at least two new companies.
+The CIO Council picked two winners of the 2007 Azimuth Award that couldn’t be more different.
+The federal executive toiled in the government 34 years before retiring last December.
+The industry executive was a millionaire by the time he was 34, and now at 36 is heading up at least two new companies.

-, co-founder of Netscape Communications Corp. and chairman of Opsware, provided his guidance and technical expertise to the federal government on assorted e-government initiatives, focusing on the goal of getting information or services to citizens.
-He has provided e-government program managers with insight on developing performance metrics, among his contributions.
+Marc Andreessen, co-founder of Netscape Communications Corp. and chairman of Opsware Inc., provided his guidance and technical expertise to the federal government on assorted e-government initiatives, focusing on the goal of getting information or services to citizens.
+He has provided e-government program managers with insight on developing performance metrics among his contributions.

-The Azimuths are awarded each year at the FOSE trade show held in Washington, D.C., and sponsored by 1105 Government Information Group, parent company of Federal Computer Week.
-They recognize two individuals for their extraordinary contributions toward improving the mission of government through technology.
+The Azimuths, handed out each year at the FOSE trade show in Washington sponsored by 1105 Government Information Group -- parent company of Federal Computer Week—recognize two individuals for their extraordinary contributions toward improving the mission of government through technology.

 “I did not know I was going to make remarks tonight so I’m as excited to hear them as you are,” Schlarman said with his usual dry wit.
 “I am here because of Karen.
 She allowed me to do a lot of things to people – well, for people.
 She gave me a long leash that permitted us to do the things we can do.”

-Johnson said Schlarman has had an impact on every federal employee and most U.S. citizens through his work.
+Johnson said Schlarman has had an impact every federal employee and most American citizens through his work.

 “His most successful quality is his ability to work effectively with people,” Johnson said.
 “We are all better off because of your service.”